Tours: Frequently Asked Questions

 If you arrive early, you may be able to join an earlier tour, or you can grab a bite to eat on campus, or just chat with us and let us answer your questions.
 If you arrive late, we will do our best to add you to our next available tour.
 Some tour options may not be available to tour if you arrive more than 10 minutes late.

 Do you offer special tours for graduate students?

-The general campus tour provides comprehensive information perfect for graduate students.
-Most graduate students also meet with the department to which they are applying, in addition to taking the tour.
-Contact the appropriate department representatives to coordinate a personal meeting on your tour day.
+No. The general campus tour provides comprehensive information perfect for undergraduate students.
+Most graduate students meet with the department to which they are applying.
+Contact the appropriate department representatives to coordinate a personal meeting.

 Can we meet with a counselor or someone from Undergraduate Admissions?

 Yes.
-We offer group information sessions, Monday through Friday, at 11 a.m. and 3 p.m., during the fall, winter and spring quarters.
+We offer group information sessions, Monday through Friday at 3 p.m. during the fall, winter, and spring quarters.
 A noon information session is available during the summer.
-In addition, one you know your visit date and tour you may reach out to your admissions counselor in advance to see if they are available to meet with you.
+In addition, once you know your visit date and tour you may reach out to your admissions counselor in advance to see if they are available to meet with you.

 How can I meet a professor in a specific department?